 John the Baptist Recognizes the Heart of the Religious Leaders

-It’s ironic that John called the Pharisees and Sadducees a brood of vipers in that these are some of the very people who would later call for the crucifixion of Christ.
+Ironically, John called the Pharisees and Sadducees a “brood of vipers” since these were the people who would later demand Christ’s crucifixion.

-Both John the Baptist and Christ were a threat to the religious leaders of the day because they were pulling people away from the synagogue and causing the priests to lose some of their power.
+Both John the Baptist and Christ were a threat to the religious leaders of the day because they were pulling people away from the synagogue.
+And, they caused the priests to lose some of their power.

 With that said it makes perfect sense that the Pharisees and Sadduces tried to quiet John the Baptist.
 They later found a way to silence Jesus (so they thought) to retain their control over the people, not to mention protecting their financial status.